ixisio/andreasklein_org/content/colophon.md

 Second, all website elements are visible in each breakpoint, no sucking *hide-on-mobile* development.
 You can give a fuck on IE (non media query supported browsers), they displayed in mobile styles.

--If the mobile view (smallest) should be our starting point, you and your customer have to make a selection of the main features of the website/application.
+<s>If the mobile view (smallest) should be our starting point, you and your customer have to make a selection of the main features of the website/application.
 There is much less space on mobile devices than on a desktop screen, so all these unnecessary features the user never need, kicked out of the concept.
 Scaling website/application elements from small to larger screens is much simpler than in the other direction.
-If you scale down your website elements, you've initial created on a desktop screen, to fit into a mobile screen, it feels like a ..-
+If you scale down your website elements, you've initial created on a desktop screen, to fit into a mobile screen, it feels like a ..</s>

 It is important to understand that we don't create a *mobile* website - We create a website optimised for a mobile device screen.
 A user with a mobile device has the same objectives to visit our website like a user on stationary PC but in another context - so dam, show them the same website and not less.